jo-cho/trading-rules-using-machine-learning/README.md

-# Trading rules using machine learning
+# High-Frequency Trading rules using machine learning

 - This is my financial trading system using ML.

 - I'm still working on this project.
 If you're interested, feel free to contact me.

-# High-Frequency (Cypto price) trading rules using Machine Learning

 Version 2.0